 Law degree in hand, from Illinois Jarvis traveled south by steamboat first to New Orleans and then to Shreveport.
 From Shreveport, equipped with one hundred dollars and a pair of feet, he walked westward into Texas, getting as far as Collin County before turning back east to Quitman in Wood County to settle in 1857.
 Down to his last sixty dollars, Spaw writes, Jarvis lent fifty-five dollars to a friend and then opened a law office with the remaining five dollars.
 In addition to practicing law Jarvis published the Quitman Herald newspaper.
 When the Civil War began he joined the Tenth Texas Cavalry and fought for the Confederacy, achieving the rank of major.

 Jarvis was wounded in the war and returned to Quitman, where in 1866 he met and married Ida Van Zandt.
 Note that Ida was born in Washington, D.C.
-She was the daughter of Isaac Van Zandt, who was the Republic of Texas chargé d’affairs to the United States under President Sam Houston.
+She was the daughter of Isaac Van Zandt, who had been the Republic of Texas chargé d’affairs to the United States under President Sam Houston.
 Isaac Van Zandt negotiated the treaty by which Texas joined the Union in 1845.
 Ida also was the sister of Major K. M. Van Zandt.
 (Van Zandt County, adjacent to Wood County, is named for Isaac.)

 About 1872 the Jarvises moved from Quitman to Fort Worth.
 Jarvis became a law and business partner of John Peter Smith.
 Smith and Jarvis would own several blocks of Main and Houston streets.
 Jarvis also would amass five thousand acres north of town.
 Jarvis would become a city alderman, one of the original trustees when the city’s public school system opened on October 1, 1882, district attorney, an early partner in Fort Worth National Bank, and a state senator in the twentieth and twenty-first legislatures.